gorlapraveen/-arxivdialy-deb-packages/README.md

 Results in top `10` updates of `arxiv` repositories containing `agriculture` in abstract.

+**Note** : If there are any errors while prasing the information, there there might be the problem while installing the required packages.
+So, simple run `arxiv_required` in your terminal to install required packages.

 ------------------------------

 Note: Developed by @gorlapraveen , after forking and adapting it from https://github.com/chiphuyen/sotawhat @chiphuyen